915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 information about the error to be extracted by handlers for the exception.

-Most exceptions are defined with names that end in âErrorâ, similar to the naming of the standard exceptions.
+Most exceptions are defined with names that end in “Error”, similar to the naming of the standard exceptions.